SamHowie/async/README.md

 #### Arguments

-* array - Array to have function applied to.
+* array - Array of items to be operated upon.
 * func  - function to apply to each element in array.

 #### Example